Stability analysis of a charged particle subject to two non-stationary currents: Introduction

 To provide closed-form expressions, we will focus on the invariant plane.
 The dynamics are now described through a time dependent system with two degree of freedom.
 The translational symmetry allows a further reduction to a time dependent Hamiltonian system with one degree of freedom depending on a parameter given by the linear momentum.
 The reduced equations describe the motions in the orthogonal direction to the wires.
 Stability is then understood as Lyapunov stability of the orthogonal component.
 We stress the fact that in our concept of stability we allow also variations of the linear momentum.
 Hence we get a stronger concept of stability than the classical iso-energetic stability for Hamiltonian systems.

 To advance our analysis towards our final result we start with fixed values of the linear momentum.
 This allows us to get periodic solutions for non stationary currents bifurcating from the equilibrium present in the stationary case.
 At this stage we exclude some resonances and it will be important to assume that the time-dependent currents are small perturbations of constant currents.
 We then prove that the just obtained periodic solutions is of twist type through the third approximation method, introduced by Ortega in \cite{Ortega} and sharpened by Zhang \cite{zhang}.
+More precisely we are going to use a version in \cite{torres_zhang}.
 We recall here that periodic solutions of twist type are Lyapunov stable and accumulated by quasiperiodic and subharmonic solutions.
 This technique has also been used for the case of one wire in \cite{garzon} and in \cite{lei_zhang} for the case of a time dependent charge density.
 Finally, adapting an argument in \cite{SM} we also prove that stability of twist type for fixed values of the momentum implies stability allowing variations of the linear momentum.

 The remainder of this paper is structured as follows.
 In section \ref{sec:statement} we give a precise formulation of our problem and state our main result together with our concept of stability.
 In section \ref{sec:em} we study the electromagnetic field generated by the two wires, while the equations of motion are deduced in section \ref{sec:equations}.
 The study of the existence of the confinement zone is developed in section \ref{sec:stab}.
 Finally we draw some conclusion and propose a discussion o possible applications and future work.